ailton-santos/SimpleClicker/README.md

 ## 📋 Project Overview

 Simple Clicker is a basic clicker game developed as a learning project in Unreal Engine 5.
-The main objective was to understand the fundamentals of game development using the Blueprints visual scripting system without writing any C++ code.
+The main objective was to understand the fundamentals of game development using the Blueprints.

 **Current Status**: ✅ **FULLY FUNCTIONAL** -> Players can interact with glass cubes that have fire effects on top and destroy them by pressing the spacebar.